almende/vis/misc/how_to_help.md

 ### Provide interesting showcases

-If you use vis.js to develop something beautiful feel free to create a pull-request to our show cases page in the gh-pages branch](//github.com/almende/vis/tree/gh-pages/showcase).
+If you use vis.js to develop something beautiful feel free to create a pull-request to our show cases page in the [gh-pages branch](//github.com/almende/vis/tree/gh-pages/showcase).
 [These showcases are displayed on our webpage](http://visjs.org/showcase/index.html) and we are always looking for new examples.

 ### Confirming and fixing bugs